blixt/js-lameworker/README.md

 LAME worker
 ===========

 Package for running LAME in a Web Worker.
 LAME makes it easy to encode and decode MP3 files.
-See `dist/example.html` for a fully working example.
+See [`example.html`](http://blixt.nyc/js-lameworker/example.html) for an example that records audio from the microphone and encodes it as MP3 in real-time, then lets the user download it.

 Example